52147/Blog/README.md

 So the solution of this problem is
 1. downolad the mongosh from mongodb web
+2. move the mongosh to mongodb bin file
-2. enter the connection string : 27017
+3. enter the connection string : 27017

 ![image](https://user-images.githubusercontent.com/79159894/186603301-b1ae124f-1552-476d-8ecf-5f1a065e7424.png)
 3. Then use the same command in the blog file